ElixirTeSS/ckan/README.rst

 datasets with a rich front-end, full API (for both data and catalog), visualization tools and more.
 Read more at `ckan.org <http://ckan.org/>`_.

+This is a fork from the CKAN v2.3 with added support for various group types (not just original groups and organizations).

 Installation
 ------------